-Allman [4] discusses the potential role of conference Program Committees (PCs) in guiding researchers in terms of the ethical foundations for their research methodologies.
+Allman [6] discusses the potential role of conference Program Committees (PCs) in guiding researchers in terms of the ethical foundations for their research methodologies.
 The ACM code is cited as one guide that PCs may apply in judging academic papers submitted to them for review, however Allman mentions that interpretations can be varied and application of the code to specific actions difficult.
 One could read the ACM code, Section 2.3, and apply the ethical principles cited in this paper and conclude some research is acceptable, while another could read its Sections 1.1 and 2.8 and conclude the same research is unacceptable.
-Allman also mentions IRBs as potential arbiters of the ethics of botnet research, but points out that IRBs historically deal with human subjects involved in research, historically from the fields of biology, medicine, psychology, etc. He questions whether IRBs have similar value systems, or domain expertise, to judge network security research and this is consistent with some of the concerns cited by Garfinkel [25].
+Allman also mentions IRBs as potential arbiters of the ethics of botnet research, but points out that IRBs deal only with research involving human subjects, historically from the fields of biomedicine, psychology, etc. Allman also questions whether IRBs share computer security researchers' value systems, or have sufficient domain expertise, to judge the risks involved in computer security research.
+This is consistent with some of the concerns cited by Garfinkel [31].

 For example, consider botnet research.
 In the medical research context, the research subjects themselves are the eventual beneficiaries of the research outcomes (and to a larger extent the rest of society in general.)
 In the security research context, the research subjects are often criminals and their tools, which happen to involve (most often unknown to their owners) the computers of innocent third parties.
 This means there are two potential sets of beneficiaries who potentially have an inverse benefit/harm relationship to one another.
 That is to say, publication of some research results may have a small benefit to society in general, while the criminals whose tools are the subject of research may have a much larger benefit.
 The criminals may learn how to improve their attacks, or make them harder to detect and mitigate.
-This is especially true of publication of theoretical research that postulates new and more potent types of malicious software, which could serve as a blueprint for criminals.
-This is a very complex calculus that sometimes involves initial non-public disclosure of research results, and very carefully timed public disclosure, in order to assist law enforcement or provide lead time for security operations elements to act.
-Non-public disclosure is diametrically in opposition to typical academic research, where "publish or perish" is often the mantra.
+This is especially true of publication of theoretical research that postulates new and more potent types of malicious software, which could serve as a blue-print for criminals.
+This is a very complex calculus that sometimes involves initial non-public disclosure of research results, and very carefully timed public disclosure, in order to assist law enforcement or provide lead time for security operations elements to act (e.g., in cases of vulnerability disclosure [60] Non-public disclosure is diametrically in opposition to typical academic research, where "publish or perish" and "open access" are common mantras.